ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

-            "boundary_repulsion_power": boundary repulsion power (adviced to be negative), "centre_lat": centre latitude for drones outside boundary to return to, "centre_lon": centre longitude for drones outside boundary to return to }
+            "boundary_repulsion_power": boundary repulsion power (adviced to be negative), "centre_lat": centre latitude for drones outside boundary to return to, "centre_lon": centre longitude for drones outside boundary to return to "output_plots": Optional.
+If "true" will output plots in the specified output folder, otherwise will not.
+        }
     }